 Supplementing with it may help boost your serotonin levels.

 Higher serotonin levels may provide many benefits, such as promoting weight loss, improving the symptoms of depression and fibromyalgia, decreasing the frequency of migraine attacks, and helping you sleep better.

 Minor side effects have been linked to 5-HTP, but they can be minimized by starting with smaller doses and increasing the dosage gradually.

-Given that 5-HTP may negatively interact with several medications, talk to your doctor to ensure it’s safe for you to use.
+Given that 5-HTP may negatively interact with several medications, talk to a doctor to ensure it’s safe for you to use.